Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 - Family member or close contact remaining in the United States

 - Medical insurance information

-- Travel insurance and medical evacuation insurance information
+- Travel insurance, travel health insurance, and medical evacuation insurance information

 - Area hospitals or clinics, including emergency services